Advertisement

 2 / 6

-No yogi alive can honestly say that he or she hasn’t passed gas during a yoga class.
+No yogi alive can honestly say they haven't passed gas during a yoga class.
 Many yoga poses put your body in positions that allow your sphincter muscles to relax—and release gas.
+(Sphincters are donut-shaped muscle that controls the flow of material out of various parts of your gastroinestinal tract, including your anus.)
 So, if you stick your butt up in the air or lie on your back in happy baby pose, there’s a chance gas is going to escape.

+The solution: In a best-case scenario, it’s silent.
+(In a room full of people, it will be quite hard to trace any odor back to a specfic person.)
 Worst-case scenario, it’s loud.
-Pretend it didn’t happen.
-If anyone notices, laugh it off—after all, you’re not the only one who’s had to toot.
+Just go about your business as if it didn’t happen.
+If anyone notices, laugh it off.
+After all, you’re not the only one who’s had to toot.

 woman eating a healthy meal before workout